mann1mal/zPod-PKS-CSE-Demos/Kubeapps/readme.md

 kubeapps-ingress   kubeapps.demo.pks.zpod.io   10.96.59.X     80      3h29m
 ~~~

-Before accessing the URL above, we'll need to obtain credentials that will allow us to login to the dashboard.
+2.8 Before accessing the URL above, we'll need to obtain credentials that will allow us to login to the dashboard.
 The Kubeapps dashboard will require a bearer token for access.
 You can use the following command to obtain the token for the `kubeapps-operator` service account:

 ~~~
 kubectl get secret $(kubectl get serviceaccount kubeapps-operator -o jsonpath='{.secrets[].name}') \
 -o jsonpath='{.data.token}' -o go-template='{{.data.token | base64decode}}' && echo
 ~~~

-Open a web browser and navigate to the URL obtained from the `kubectl get ingress -n kubeapps` command.
+2.9 Open a web browser and navigate to the URL obtained from the `kubectl get ingress -n kubeapps` command.
 Copy the token obtained from the previous command and paste in `Token` field.
-Select `Login`
+Select `Login`:

 <img src="Images/1.png">

 You have succesfully deployed Kubeapps via a Helm chart and have logged into the dashboard utilizing the bearer token from the `kubeapps-operator` service account.

-## Deploying Wordpress with Persistent Storage
+## Step 3: Deploying Wordpress with Persistent Storage

 Now we're ready to use the Kubeapps dashboard to deploy an application to the cluster.
-We are going to deploy the Wordpress application and utilize persistent storage to prepare for the Velero backup and recovery exercise.
+We are going to deploy the Wordpress application and utilize persistent storage to prepare for the Velero backup and recovery exercise in a later lab.

-First, create a Kubernetes namespace to house our Wordpress application and all it's required resources:
+3.1 Create a Kubernetes namespace to house our Wordpress application and all it's required resources:

 ~~~
 $ kubectl create namespace wordpress
 ~~~

-Navigate back to the Kubeapps dashboard.
+3.2 Navigate back to the Kubeapps dashboard.
 Select the recently created `wordpress` namespace from the dropdown menu in the top right hand corner.
 This will ensure the Kubeapps service deploys our application to the correct namespace.

-**Note**: You may need to refresh the web browser if the `wordpress` does not appear in the dropdown
+**Note**: You may need to refresh the web browser if the `wordpress` namespace does not appear in the dropdown

 <img src="Images/2.png">

-After selecting the desired namespace, click `Catalog` and search for "Wordpress."
-Click on the Wordpress tile from the `Stable` repo:
+3.3 After selecting the desired namespace, click `Catalog` and search for "Wordpress."
+Click on the Wordpress tile from the `Stable` repo (tag in the bottom right corner of the tile):

 <img src="Images/3.png">

-Review the contents of the webpage, which give additional usage information regarding the Wordpress chart, including `values` that can be set by the user to customize the deploy.
+3.4 Review the contents of the webpage, which give additional usage information regarding the Wordpress chart, including `values` that can be set by the user to customize the deployment.
 When ready, click the `Deploy` button in the top right hand corner:

 <img src="Images/4.png">

-The next page will display a .yaml file that describes the application deployment.
+3.5 The next page will display a .yaml file that describes the application deployment.
 Review the file and note the 2 sections that reference persistant storage, one for `mariadb` and one for wordpress itself.
 Change both `size` values to `4Gi`, as noted in the screenhots below:

 <img src="Images/5.png">

 <img src="Images/6.png">

-After making those 2 changes, select the "Submit" option to deploy the wordpress application.
+3.6 After making those 2 changes, select the "Submit" option to deploy the wordpress application.

 <img src="Images/7.png">

-Return to the `cse-client` putty session and monitor the deployment.
+3.7 Return to the `cse-client` putty session and monitor the deployment.
 Run the following command and wait for both pods to display the `1/1` value under the "READY" column.

 ~~~
 $ kubectl get pods -n wordpress -w